Fjool/Frogue/README.md

 Fwarkk's Roguelike

-Very simple Roguelike game inspired by BRogue.
+Very simple graphical roguelike inspired by BRogue.
 Mainly used as a teaching/learning exercise.

 Done
 ====